 From a young age, she knew she wanted to act, even if she didn’t yet know what that path would look like.
 That early spark led her from Minnesota to Los Angeles and back home again, guiding her through realms as varied as education, military service, theater, poetry and motivational speaking.
 Perdue’s journey began in […]

-On The Radar: New Podcast Highlighting Black Creatives
+On The Radar: New Series Highlighting Black Creatives

 On the Radar podcast showcases Black creatives in Minnesota across music, visual arts, literary arts, and more, connecting and inspiring the state’s arts community.